 Hon.
-Roy Cullen, President, earned his B.A. in Business Administration, and a Master of Public Administration.
+Roy Cullen, Chair, earned his B.A. in Business Administration, and a Master of Public Administration.
 He qualified as a Canadian Chartered Accountant in 1972.
 Initially elected to the House of Commons in Ottawa in a by-election in 1996, he was re-elected in the 1997, 2000, 2004, and the 2006 general elections.
 He retired from the Canadian House of Commons in 2008.
 As a member of the Prime Minister Jean Chrétien’s government, and later under Prime Minister Paul Martin, Mr. Cullen served as chair of the House of Commons Standing Committee on Finance, as parliamentary secretary to the minister of finance, as parliamentary secretary to the deputy prime minister and the minister for public safety and emergency preparedness; and as chair of the Ontario Liberal caucus.
 In 2006 he was sworn-in as a member of the Queen’s Privy Council for Canada.

 Carolyn Thoms, Treasurer, has worked in finance for more than 20 years and holds the Chartered Financial Analyst and Chartered Professional Accountant designations.
 She has held senior corporate financial positions in the financial guaranty reinsurance, business valuations and investment industries.
 She has worked across Canada, and in Bermuda as well as Geneva, Switzerland.
 Carolyn is a member of the CFA Institute, Victoria CFA Society, and the Chartered Professional Accountants of Canada and BC.
 She is actively engaged in her community and also serves on the Board of Governors of the University of Victoria Foundation.